Data ingestion overview

 Import from object storage

-Importing from object storage is most efficient and cost-effective method to load large numbers of records into an index.
+Importing from object storage is the most efficient and cost-effective method to load large numbers of records into an index.
 You store your data as Parquet files in object storage, integrate your object storage with Pinecone, and then start an asynchronous, long-running operation that imports and indexes your records.

 This feature is in public preview and available only on Standard and Enterprise plans.